sondos-elahmady/student-grade-calculator/README.md

-# student-grade-calculator
-A C++ program that calculates students' average grades and assigns a class grade.

 # 📊 Student Grade Calculator (C++)
 A simple C++ program that calculates students' average grades and assigns a class grade based on their performance.